docknetwork/sdk/tutorials/src/concepts_did.md

 resolver.
 To resolve the DID, the resolver first needs to check on which registry the DID is hosted and then decide whether it is capable or willing to lookup that registry.
 The registry is indicated by the `DID method` of that DID.
-In addition to the registry, the method also specifies other details of that DID like the supported operations, crypto, etc. Each DID method defines its own specification, Docks's DID method spec is [here](https://github.com/docknetwork/dock-did-driver).
-In case of Dock, the registry is the Dock blockchain and the method is `dock`.
+In addition to the registry, the method also specifies other details of that DID like the supported operations, crypto, etc. Each DID method defines its own specification, Docks's DID method spec is [here](https://github.com/docknetwork/dock-did-driver/blob/master/Dock%20DID%20method%20specification.md).
+In case of Dock, the registry is the Dock blockchain, and the method is `dock`.

 An example Dock DID.
 ```